 Mixed-use development remains a highly desirable objective.
 What has changed, however, is the need to find something other than a supermarket as the focal point.
-The 2014 Columbia Market Study indicated that Food Lion might to choose to remain as "a convenience-based grocery anchor," depending on "when/if it responds to the impact of nearby grocery competition."
-Over 5,000 square feet of retail space in the center is vacant, and there is no coffee shop or café for socializing.
+The 2014 Columbia Market Study indicated that Food Lion might choose to remain as "a convenience-based grocery anchor," depending on "when/if it responds to the impact of nearby grocery competition."
+Over 5,000 square feet of retail space in the center is vacant.

-Thus it appears prudent to find some other focus, like a state-of-the-art hockey facility, a sports medicine/rehab center, or a 50-meter pool with water park.
+Thus it appears prudent to find an additional focus, like a state-of-the-art hockey facility, a sports medicine/rehab center, or a 50-meter pool with water park.
 The most important attribute is something that attracts people from outside Oakland Mills on a regular basis to achieve the critical mass needed to support amenities like a coffee shop and café.
 Ideally, the anchor should also be something that attracts young people to rent and ultimately, as they form families, settle in our village.
 It should also create job opportunities, during and after construction.